erikdubois/ArchMate/README.md

 # FASE 1

-Steps to take when installing Gnome from scratch
+Steps to take when installing Mate from scratch

 Pop in the latest arch usb